 Recent state legislation placed administrative supervision of the regional homeless court under the authority of the Maricopa County Superior Court.
 Please refer to the Superior Court regional homeless court website for the most current information regarding the regional homeless court.

 Veterans Court is a problem-solving alternative court that addresses the unique needs of defendants who are veterans of the United States Armed Forces.
 The goal of Veterans Court is to restore veterans to being successful, contributing members of the community by ensuring that veterans entering the criminal justice system make contact with specific programs to address the root causes of the behavior that resulted in the veteran becoming a defendant in the criminal justice system.
-Click here for more information on Veterans Court
+Visit the Veterans Court web page for more information.

-Mental Health Court is a collaboration of the Municipal Court, Public Defender’s Office, Prosecutor’s Office and mental health professionals working these specialized cases together with individuals who have been assessed and assigned to MHC.
+health professionals working these specialized cases together with individuals who have been assessed and assigned to BHC.

-Success with MHC translates to a healthier and safer community and reduces the cost and burden to Phoenix.
+Success with BHC translates to a healthier and safer community and reduces the cost and burden to Phoenix.

-If you have any questions concerning whether a case or an individual is appropriate for Mental Health Court, please contact:
+If you have any questions concerning whether a case or an individual is appropriate for Behavioral Health Court, please contact:

 Katie Williams, MSW

 City of Phoenix Public Defender's Office